2022 Russian crude oil price cap sanctions: December 2022

-January 2023
+January - March 2023

-The USA believe African countries can benefit from the Price Cap by buying oil from Russia at discounted prices, saving up to USD6 billion p.a.
+The USA believe African countries can benefit from the Price Cap by buying oil from Russia at discounted prices, saving up to US$6 billion p.a.
+Japan managed to reduce their import of Russian oil by 56%, reducing it to just 1.46% of its oil imports in 2022.

-Russian revenue from oil export duty reportedly fell from USD120m per week to USD47m a week after sanctions came into effect, a fall of 60%.
+Russian revenue from oil export duty reportedly fell from US$120m per week to US$47m a week after sanctions came into effect, a fall of 60%.

-The Russian Ministry of Finance noted a reduction of export duties on the oil from February; for oil, duty will be $12.8 per ton, from $16.7 in January and $43.3 in December.

-Russian Urals oil exports from the Baltic ports of Primorsk and Ust-Luga which had fallen to 4.7m tonnes is expected to rise to 7.1m tonnes in January with 70% going to India.

 In the 4 weeks to 27 January, around 1.1m b/d of shipped Russian crude oil was moved by tankers that did not indicate their destination.
 Malaysia has reported increasing their crude oil sales to China to 1.5m b/d even though Malaysia only produces 400,000 b/d.

-The average price for Russian crude oil in January 2023 was $49.48pb down 42% on January 2022 prices and well below the $60pb price cap.
-The EU estimate that the price cap on Russian oil is costing Russia around 160m euros ($175m) every day ($60b pa).
 Oil and gas export revenue fell $8b (30%) in January compared to January 2022.
 Total oil exports amounted to just $13b (down 36% from December sales).

-February 2023

 On 10 February Russia announced that in March, Russia will reduce oil production by 500,000 b/d, around 5% of January and February production.
 Being a drop of 25% in exports from western ports.

-The Danish owned "Maersk Magellan" tanker was refused entry into a Spanish port after it had collected a trans shipped load of diesel oil from Vietnamese-flagged product tanker "Elephant" which had acquired it from Cameroon-registered "Nobel" tanker, a ship registered in Russia until 1 July 2022.
+The Danish owned "Maersk Magellan" tanker was refused entry into a Spanish port after it had collected a trans shipped load of diesel oil from Vietnamese-flagged product tanker "Elephant" which had acquired it from Cameroon-registered "Nobel" tanker, a ship registered in Russia until 1 July 2022, Elephant was fined $130,000 for breaching Spanish rules.
+Maersk Magellan transhipped its oil to another ship outside the EU in mid March.
 Three ships have been detained in Europe, Vietnam-flagged "Melogy" and "Elephant" and Liberia-flagged "HS Arge".
 Three tankers belonging to Sovcomflot are being de-flagged by Cyprus as they belong to a sanctioned entity.

-The Russian Ministry of Finance noted an increase of export duties on the oil from March; for oil, duty will be $14.2 per ton and $4.2 from $3.8 on light oil products, oils and gasoline.

-Albania arrested the Russian captain and seized the Liberian registered oil tanker, “Grace Felix”, trying to deliver 22,500 tons of Marine Gasoil 1000 PPM, worth Euro 40million, believed to be Russian fuel transferred ship to ship.

-Oil and gas tax revenues fell to $6.9 billion (521 billion Rubles) in February according to Russian Finance Ministry.
+Oil and gas tax mineral extraction tax (MET) fell to $6.9 billion (521 billion Rubles) in February according to Russian Finance Ministry.
 This is 46% lower than February 2022.
 Oil export revenue in February was $11.6 billion, compared to $14.3 billion in January (18% fall) and $20 billion in February 2022 (42% fall).

+Russian oil and gas mineral extraction tax (MET) in March was lower than February, but was boosted by a 220 billion roubles quarterly profit-based tax on oil companies giving a total monthly income of $8.7 billion (688 billion roubles), 43% down compared to March 2022.
+Russian oil exports reach highest since February 2022.

+In March 2023, unidentified tankers, shipping oil through the Gulf of Finland after the G7 implemented a $60 price cap on Russian oil, were noted by a lieutenant commander of the Finnish navy.
+He warned that a lack of transparency could increase the risk of collisions and oil spills there.
+Consequences of maritime incidences from oil tankers would pose a significant risk to oceans and shoreline communities across the world, according to the statement.
+Ghost ships are not only used by Russian entities but other maritime shipping companies to evade sanctions.